PlanterApp/planter_blog/content/posts/tomato-growing-tips-tricks/index.md

 ### The Art of Tomato Trellising

-Taming the tomato jungle involves trellising.
+Taming the tomato jungle definitely involves trellising.
 Stakes, cages, string, or other supports keep plants upright, enhancing air circulation and reducing disease risk.
 A well-supported tomato plant is a healthy one.
 [If you're looking for an extensive guide to trellising your plants, we have a great tomato trellising guide here!](https://blog.planter.garden/posts/tomato-trellising-techniques/)

 ![](beautiful-red-ripe-cherry-tomatoes-grown-greenhouse.jpg)